opmorgan/learn-django/README.md

 ## To create project
 #### Create project directory
-1. ```django-admin startproject app``` (use "app","base", or "config" instead of project name to avoid django's default of nesting a directory with the same name, and allow hyphens in project name.
+1. ```django-admin startproject app``` (use "app", "base", or "config" instead of project name to avoid django's default of nesting a directory with the same name, and allow hyphens in project name.
 See [discussion on django forums](https://perma.cc/E2XF-CKZD))
 1. rename project directory to [project name]
 #### In project directory, set up python virtual environment and install django
 1. ```python3 -m venv env``` (Create venv)